ndaysinaiK/ndaysinaiK/README.md

 🥅 2024 Goal: Enjoy 🙂

-⚡ Hobbies: Soccer, Movies,and maybe Coding 😉
+⚡ Hobbies: Soccer, Workout, Movies,and maybe Coding 😉

 <a href="https://www.linkedin.com/in/sinai-nday-312195160/" target="_blank">Let's connect on LinkedIn</a>